openflighthpc/flight-vdc-example/README.md

 ## Features

-- Toggling between "Top Down" and "Cluster" views with the buttons at the top
+- Viewing clusters by clicking them (when label appears that confirms that a rack has been "hovered" and is therefore clickable)
+- Return to top down view with helper button
 - Turning nodes on and off (right-click on them and select start/stop depending on current status)
 - Moving nodes to new slots in a rack (click on a node to unrack it, click in another slot to rerack it)
 - Cluster name shown on rack hover (in top-down view)
 - Node name shown on node hover (in cluster view)
-- Zoom in with mouse wheel
+- Zoom in with mouse wheel (quite dodgy, not recommended)
 - Dynamically reloading node layout (any changes to `room.yml` are reflected in front-end session, checked every 10s)
+- Display data overviews for currently selected cluster with button (does nothing in top-down view)